csxmt123/zhouwt612.github.io/_includes/about/en.md

 > Nothing is impossible.

-Hi, I am Zhou, Wentao, a postgraduate student in Seoul, major in ICT.
+Hi, I am Zhou, Wentao, a postgraduate student in Seoul, majoring in EE.

 These are my [Blog](https://wentaozhou.cn)、[Github](http://github.com/zhouwt612) and [Facebook](https://www.facebook.com/zhouwentao612).